The Prince of Egypt (musical): West End

 A significantly revised new version opened at the Dominion Theatre in London's West End for a limited 39-week engagement from February 5 to October 31, 2020, with an opening night on February 25, directed by Scott Schwartz, choreographed by Sean Cheesman, and a design team including Kevin Depinet, Ann Hould-Ward, Mike Billings, Gareth Owen, Jon Driscoll, and Chris Fisher.
 The West End version featured new costumes by Hould-Ward, sets by Depinet, projections by Driscoll, illusions by Fisher, sound by Owens, and hair/wigs/makeup by Campbell young Associates, as well as a world premiere song.
 The cast of 38 was headed by Luke Brady (Moses), Liam Tamne (Ramses), Christine Allado (Tzipporah), Alexia Khadime (Miriam), Joe Dixon (Seti), Debbie Kurup (Queen Tuya), Gary Wilmot (Jethro), Mercedesz Csampai (Yocheved), Adam Pearce (Hotep), Tanisha Spring (Nefertari) and Silas Wyatt-Barke (Aaron).
 The production was forced to close on March 17 after just six weeks, due to the government-mandated closure of all theatres in response to the COVID-19 pandemic in the United Kingdom.
 The show reopened on July 1, 2021, and concluded its run on January 8, 2022.
-Clive Rowe starred as Jethro from July 1 to October16, 2021.
+Clive Rowe starred as Jethro from July 1 to October 16, 2021.

 The production was filmed by Universal Pictures Content Group and STEAM Motion + Sound for a future broadcast, and was released in theaters on October 19, 2023 making $323,497 at the box office.
 The recorded performance was released on BroadwayHD on November 15 and was followed by a digital release on December 5.

+Italy

+On May 14, 2026 an Italian adaptation, procucted by IMARTS and Broadway Italia, premiered at Rossetti theatre in Trieste, featuring Riccardo Maccaferri as Moses, Lorenzo Tognocchi as Ramses, and Giulia Sol as Tzipporrah.
+Michelle Perera plays the double role of Yocheved and Miriam, while Gipeto plays both Seti and Jethro.
+Fabrizio Corucci is featured as Hotep, Daniela Pobega as queen Tuya, Matilde Guidotti as Nerfertari and Renato Tognocchi as Aronne.
+The cast is completed with Rocco Di Donato, Lorenzo Maria Giambattista, Lazaro Rojas Perez and Chiara Vergassola.

+For the big crowd scenes, local artists (singles and choral groups) were contacted.

+The production team consists of Federico Bellone as director and set designer, Giovanni Maria Lori as musical supervision, Elena Cicorella for costumes, hair and makeup, Valerio Tiberi for light design, and Poti Martin for sound design.
+Special effects are designed by Paolo Carta, and Marta Melchiorre is responsible for dance and choreografic movements.